oDyKoz/oDyKoz/README.md

-## Hello world...My name is Dymas
+## Hello world...I'm Dymas

-I'm a novice web developer and UX/UI designer.
+I'm a novice web developer and UX/UI designer.I'm 18 years old and I want to continue in this field.

+### Life Project

+- Graduating in Data Science.
+- Open to contributing projects.
+-